TosbackCgusBridge-Bot/CGUs-versions/Comcast/Terms of Service.md

 How do copyright owners report alleged infringements to Comcast under the DMCA?

-Copyright owners may report alleged infringements of their works that are stored on the Service or the Personal Web Features by sending Comcast's authorized agent a notification of claimed infringement that satisfies the requirements of the DMCA.
-Upon Comcast's receipt of a satisfactory notice of claimed infringement for these works, Comcast will respond expeditiously to either directly or indirectly (i) remove the allegedly infringing work(s) stored on the Service or the Personal Web Features or (ii) disable access to the work(s).
+Copyright owners may report alleged infringements of their works by sending Comcast's authorized agent a notification of claimed infringement that satisfies the requirements of the DMCA.
+Upon Comcast's receipt of a satisfactory notice of claimed infringement for these works, Comcast will respond expeditiously to either directly or indirectly (i) remove the allegedly infringing work(s), if applicable or (ii) disable access to the work(s).
 Comcast will also notify the affected customer or user of the Service of the removal or disabling of access to the work(s).

 Copyright owners may send Comcast a notification of claimed infringement to report alleged infringements of their works under the DMCA (but not the Copyright Alerts System) to: